jsor/lity/README.md

 Version 4.0.0 (a.k.a "vanilla branch")
 --------------------------------------
 This version does *not* require jQuery anymore.
-However, as it stands now there are some bugs left to solve, e.g.:

-- Inline content works the first time but not subsequent times (triggering `lity:close` seems to be buggy)
-- Using custom markup causes an (invalid) iframe to show, not the expected inlineHandler (haven't figured out why yet)

 ### Other changes